Please see below for answers to some of our most frequently asked questions.

 Manufacturers were required to begin tracking payments and other transfers of value provided to physicians and teaching hospitals as of August 1, 2013.

 The Sunshine Act applies only to certain pharmaceutical and medical device companies such as AbbVie.
 These companies, however, must track and report payments and other transfers of value made to physicians and to teaching hospitals that receive Medicare graduate medical education or indirect medical education payments.
 For the purposes of the Sunshine Act, “physician” is defined as a physician, osteopath, dentist, dental surgeon, podiatrist, optometrist or chiropractor who holds an active state license to practice in the United States (including Puerto Rico).
+Starting 1/1/2021, additional healthcare providers will be reported including the following: physician assistants, nurse practitioners, clinical nurse specialists, certified registered nurse anesthetists, anesthesiologist assistants, and certified nurse-midwives.
 CMS has published a list of teaching hospitals that are covered by the Sunshine Act on its website.

 Physicians and teaching hospitals are sometimes referred to as “covered recipients” because payments and other transfers of value made to physicians and teaching hospitals are covered by the Sunshine Act.